Everything You Need To Know About Ai-jen Poo — Meryl Streep's Red Carpet

 Immigration has become one of the most visible socio-economic issues since the 2016 election.
 How do immigration and domestic labor issues intersect?

 When people think about where undocumented people are working in our economy, they usually think about agriculture.
-But, actually, the largest concentration of undocumented laborers are found in the domestic work industry.
-So it's really the women in our homes — the ones caring for our children or grandparents and cleaning our houses — who are the ones being demonized in this political climate.
+But, actually, the largest concentration of undocumented labourers are found in the domestic work industry.
+So it's really the women in our homes — the ones caring for our children or grandparents and cleaning our houses — who are the ones being demonised in this political climate.

 There's very little way to imagine how to care for everyone who needs it without an immigrant workforce.
 That's why there are so many undocumented women in the sector of that economy.
 And as the American population continues to age, we're ultimately we're going to need an all-hands-on-deck care situation.